-Fuse and his explosive kit brought a hefty dose of chaos to Apex Legends.
-The Master of Mayhem fought his way to the top of the fighting pits in the planet Salvo and joined the ultimate challenge: the Apex Games.
+Fuse and his explosive kit brought a hefty dose of chaos to Apex Legends‘ eighth season.
+After this master of mayhem fought his way to the top of the fighting pits in the planet Salvo, he faced his greatest challenge yet: the Apex Games.
 And he’s bringing in a lot of firepower to become the champion.

 Fuse’s skillset is explosive and aggressive, with considerable potential for area denial and direct damage to his enemies—especially when used in conjunction with his other abilities.

-Fuse’s passive, Grenadier, lets him throw grenades “farther, faster, and more accurately,” according to his official page, with a little help from his mechanical arm.
-The ability also lets him stack two grenades per inventory slot and get more bang for your buck.
+Fuse’s passive, Grenadier, lets him throw grenades “farther, faster, and more accurately” with a little help from his mechanical arm, according to his official page.
+The ability also lets him stack two grenades per inventory slot, giving you more bang for your buck.

 Grenadier allows Fuse to bombard his opponents with a barrage of assorted ordnances.
-The increased speed makes it easier to stick targets with Arc Stars, while the increased range and accuracy ensure the explosives land exactly where they should—even from hundreds of meters away.
+The increased speed makes it easier to stick targets with Arc Stars, while the longer range and higher accuracy ensure the explosives land exactly where they should, even from hundreds of meters away.
 Grenadier’s increased throw power can be toggled on and off during a match, allowing Fuse to throw grenades the same way as other legends if desired.
 Fuse players should always be aiming to stack at least two of every grenade in their inventory to keep enemies at bay.

-Speaking of keeping enemies at bay, Fuse’s tactical is the Knuckle Cluster, a cluster bomb that generates a series of sequential explosions in an area-of-effect.
+Speaking of keeping enemies at bay, Fuse’s tactical is the Knuckle Cluster, a cluster bomb that generates a series of sequential explosions in a small area.
 Like Arc Stars, players can stick the Knuckle Cluster to a target for a guaranteed blast and an extra 10 damage when the shot connects.
 The cluster only sticks to the target until it begins exploding, at which point it no longer travels with a stuck enemy.
 Fuse has two charges of Knuckle Cluster, so fire away.

-The Knuckle Cluster is versatile: you can use it as a quick way to deal some damage to a target or as a small area denial device.
-Toss it into a door and blow it up for free (with a little kick to anyone near it), throw it on a hallway and watch the enemies debate whether to go through it, or even pre-fire it into a choke so that your enemies stumble into a series of explosions.
+Knuckle Cluster is extremely versatile.
+It can be used as a quick way to deal some damage to a target or as a small area-denial device.
+Toss it into a door and blow it up for free—with a little kick to anyone near it.
+Throw it on a hallway and watch the enemies debate whether to go through it, or even pre-fire it into a choke so your enemies stumble into a series of explosions.
 It’s essentially a grenade that’s unique to Fuse, but be careful; it can also damage him.

-It can serve as a situational counter to Bangalore’s smoke; it's not uncommon for Bangalore players to use the visual clutter from the smoke to heal or revive a teammate, so throwing in a Knuckle Cluster could help apply pressure, even if you don’t see them.
+Knuckle Cluster can serve as a situational counter to Bangalore’s smoke.
+It’s not uncommon for Bangalore players to use the visual clutter from the smoke to heal or revive a teammate, so throwing in a Knuckle Cluster could help apply pressure, even if you don’t see them.
 There’s nothing more satisfying than landing a blind stick, too.
 Knuckle Clusters can also provide a distraction while you revive a teammate or make a quick getaway.

-For his ultimate, Fuse whips out the big guns—and by that we mean the mortar strapped to his back.
-The Motherlode creates a ring of fire around an area and anyone who walks through it.
+For his ultimate, Fuse whips out the big guns: the mortar strapped to his back.
+The Motherlode creates a ring of fire around an area, significantly damaging and slowing anyone who walks through it.
 Fuse and his teammates can also see the outline of any enemies trapped within its flames for the entire duration of the ultimate.

 The Motherlode is fairly intuitive to use.
 The HUD displays a trajectory for the mortar shell that will split into a series of firebombs.
-Using it in the open creates a ring of fire that engulfs an area, but using it indoors just rains hell on everything inside—including Fuse, who takes self-damage from it.
+Using it in the open creates a ring of fire that engulfs an area, but using it indoors just rains hell on Fuse himself, who takes self-damage from it.
 Don’t try using it in areas with low ceilings, like parts of Storm Point and World’s Edge—it won’t rise to its full height, and you’ll usually just end up hitting yourself.

-The ultimate is a strong area denial tool.
+The Motherlode is a strong area-denial tool.
 It forces enemies to choose between standing in one place or passing through the fire.
 When used indoors, it can create a fiery mess that catches everyone inside its area.
-It can serve to hold off a push or to ambush an enemy squad, it takes a long time to aim and fire, leaving Fuse open to damage.
+While it can hold off a push or be used to ambush an enemy squad, it takes a long time to aim and fire, leaving Fuse open to damage.
 It’s usually best to aim it at a squad you know is hiding behind a rock or building in a large outdoor area.

-Fuse’s kit specializes in dealing damage in an area of effect, and his ultimate has the added bonus of keeping its targets pinned down in a small perimeter.
-Legends with a strong capacity to deal area damage can help Fuse bring Mayhem to the enemy squads.
+Fuse’s kit specializes in area-of-effect damage, and his ultimate has the added bonus of keeping its targets pinned down in a small perimeter.
+Legends who specialize in area damage can help Fuse bring the mayhem to his enemies.

-Caustic’s ultimate throws a deadly gas grenade that deals significant damage to targets in its range, and it's a natural combination with the Motherlode.
-Players can toss the poisonous cloud directly at enemies while they’re trapped inside to apply more pressure and force them into moving, or throw the ordnance after the opponents have left the ring of fire to inflict a second round of damage.
+Caustic’s ultimate throws a deadly gas grenade that deals significant damage to targets in its range.
+It works perfectly with the Motherlode: players can toss the poisonous cloud directly at enemies while they’re trapped inside to apply more pressure and force them into moving, or throw the ordnance after the opponents have left the ring of fire to inflict a second round of damage.
 Gas traps, too, can be used to ambush an enemy squad if escaping the Motherlode forces them to pass through a tight hallway or a choke.

-Lastly, Revenant and Horizon can synergize well with Fuse, but not for their role as damage dealers.
+Revenant and Horizon can also synergize well with Fuse, but not for their role as damage dealers.
 They provide valuable utility in keeping targets within the Motherlode or punishing them for getting out.

 Revenant’s Silence can disable invaluable enemy abilities, such as escapes or dome shields.
 Its small radius and two charges give the simulacrum more than enough power to hit enemies trapped inside the Motherlode and make sure they don’t go anywhere.

 There are two main ways to counter Fuse’s abilities: negating their damage or escaping their area of effect.
-Both Wattson and Gibraltar are an example of the first, but there's a handful of legends that can safely take a team away from danger—and destroy a calculated play from Fuse.
+Wattson is an example of the first, but there are a handful of legends that can safely take a team away from danger—and destroy a calculated play from Fuse.

 Because Fuse has little in the way of mobility and his abilities are all about trapping enemies in given locations, mobile heroes can usually outmaneuver him.
-Wraith and Ash can portal a squad to safety, although she'll probably have to burn a cooldown of her tactical to safely escape the ring of fire.
-Octane’s jump pad, too, provides another way to get out of the blast radius, especially after the latest changes to its arc.
-Pathfinder’s zipline and Valkyrie’s Skyward Dive may be able to safely take a team out of the ring of fire, but it's not a harmless escape.
-Legends will be easy targets while holding onto the zipline.
-Horizon's gravity lift lets a team hop over the flames, but like Pathfinder, they could also be easy targets.
+Wraith and Ash can portal a squad to safety from inside the Motherlode, although Wraith will probably have to burn a cooldown of her tactical to safely escape the ring of fire.
+Octane’s jump pad also provides a way to get out of the blast radius.
+Pathfinder’s zipline and Valkyrie’s Skyward Dive may be able to safely take a team out of the ring of fire, but neither promise a harmless escape.

 Fuse counters Rampart just as hard as Wattson counters him.
 Rampart’s kit revolves around fortifying a position, and Fuse’s all about smoking them out.
-His passive allows for a salvo of grenades to take out Rampart’s Amped Walls, even at long range.
-His Knuckle Cluster can deal enough damage to destroy a wall while it’s being set-up.
-And the Motherlode can hit stationary enemies inside the perimeter of the Amped Cover or even using Sheila.
+His passive allows for a salvo of grenades to take out Rampart’s Amped Cover, even at long range.
+His Knuckle Cluster can deal enough damage to destroy a wall while it’s being set up, and the Motherlode can hit stationary enemies inside the perimeter of the Amped Cover.